 Khalid Latif – Become Your Tomorrow

-NYPD and NYU Chaplain Khalid Latif describes a moving incident which taught him about the only competition that matters.
+NYPD and NYU Chaplain Khalid Latif describes a moving incident with a homeless stranger that taught him an important lesson.

 Some of us just don’t think that much.
 One night, I left from a meal and there was a homeless man asking people for money outside of our center.
 I said to him, “I have some sandwiches I could give to you.”
 He said, “I don’t want your sandwiches.”
 I walked away thinking that this guy doesn’t want my food, all he wants is money, he’s probably not even hungry, or he’s going to use the money on drugs or alcohol, or something like that.
 I caught myself in my thoughts.
 I said, “The only person who can answer why he doesn’t want my food is he, himself.”

 I walked back to him and I was a little annoyed.
 I said to him, “Why don’t you want my food, man?”
 He walked to his shopping cart and he took out a bag.
 He said, “I already have food.”
 He said, “If I was to take your food in addition to the food that I have, there’s no way I would be able to eat all of it, and some of it would get thrown away.”
 He said, “Me, living the life that I live, I will never throw away food.”
 I said thank you to him for not just teaching me something about himself, but teaching me a lot about myself.
 I walked away with a different recognition of who it is that I am not necessarily today, but what it is that I really want to be in the long term.